inuax/inuax.github.io/MicrosoftAuthenticator.md

 ## Turn two-step verification on or off

-1. Go to the Security basics page and sign in with your Microsoft account.
+**Step 1:** Go to the Security basics page and sign in with your Microsoft account.

-1. Select More security options.
+**Step 2:** Select More security options.

-1. Under Two-step verification, choose Set up two-step verification to turn it on, or choose Turn off two-step verification to turn it off.
+**Step 3:** Under Two-step verification, choose Set up two-step verification to turn it on, or choose Turn off two-step verification to turn it off.

 ![](img/MSA_enable2step.png)

 # How to use the Microsoft Authenticator app

-Use two-step verification for more security
+**Use two-step verification for more security**

 If you need more security, you can require a password along with your fingerprint, face recognition, or PIN.
 This is called two-step verification.
 For a personal account, you can turn two-step verification on or off, and reset your password.
 You can also manage app passwords and change your settings.
 For a work or school account, your administrator will likely decide whether you'll use two-step verification, and then you'll complete the registration process and set it up.